Sabatia angularis: Etymology

-The genus name honors Liberato Sabbati, and 18th century Italian botanist.
+The genus name honors Liberato Sabbati, an 18th century Italian botanist.
 The specific epithet is Latin for "angular", referring to the square stems.

 Distribution and habitat

 It is geographically widespread in the United States, in the southern U.S. from Arizona in the west all the way to the east coast, and in the northern U.S. from Illinois in the west to Massachusetts in the east.
 It is native to Ontario but it is believed to be extirpated.

 S. angularis is found in a variety of habitats, in glades, along roadsides, in fields, and along the margins of woods.